Why do you need dark web monitoring?

 An active trading arena, where information stolen from organizations is sold, exchanged, or exposed – sometimes without anyone in the organization knowing.
+When your organization doesn’t monitor what’s being said about it – it’s blind.
+And that’s exactly what hackers exploit.

-What is the darknet anyway??
+What is the darknet anyway?

-TheDark Webis a part of the Internet that is not accessible through regular search engines.
-To access it, anonymous browsing is required using theTORnetwork or similar tools.
+The Dark Web is a part of the Internet that is not accessible through regular search engines.
+To access it, anonymous browsing through the TOR network or similar tools is required.
 It is home to illegal marketplaces, attack group forums, channels for selling stolen information, and services that are some legal, but most are not.

 Among the information found there: